The Last Watch on the Walls

 Opening Scene - August 24, 410 CE

 The summer night was unusually still as guards patrolled the Porta Salaria, one of Rome's northeastern gates.
 Torch flames flickered against the ancient walls that had protected the Eternal City for centuries.
 Inside those walls, over a million residents slept fitfully, their dreams haunted by rumors of approaching barbarian armies.
-The city had been under siege twice already by Alaric and his Visigothic forces, but each time diplomacy and gold had kept the invaders at bay.
+The city had survived two previous sieges by Alaric and his Visigothic forces, and each time diplomacy and gold had kept the invaders at bay.

-But this night would be different.
-As the guards made their rounds, they heard an unexpected sound - the creaking of the massive gate's hinges.
-To their horror, they witnessed slaves from within the city quietly opening the portal.
-Before they could raise the alarm, Visigothic warriors poured through the entrance like a flood breaking through a dam.
+This night would be different.
+As the guards made their rounds, they heard an unexpected sound: the creaking of the massive gate's hinges.
+To their horror, they watched slaves from within the city quietly opening the portal.
+Before anyone could raise the alarm, Visigothic warriors poured through the entrance.

-The night watchmen's horns finally blared their warning, but it was too late.
+The night watchmen's horns finally blared, but it was too late.
 Alaric's army, nearly 40,000 strong, had breached the walls of Rome for the first time in eight centuries.
-The sound of running feet and panicked screams began to fill the streets as residents awoke to find their nightmare had become reality.
-The unthinkable was happening - Rome, the capital that had ruled the known world for centuries, was being overrun by barbarians.
+Panicked screams began filling the streets as residents awoke to find their nightmare had become real.
+Rome, the capital that had ruled the known world for centuries, was being overrun.

-In his palace on the Palatine Hill, the Christian bishop Innocent I gazed out over the darkened city as torches began to multiply in the streets like angry fireflies.
-He had departed for Ravenna days earlier to negotiate with Emperor Honorius, leaving his flock to face what was coming.
+In his palace on the Palatine Hill, the Christian bishop Innocent I had already departed for Ravenna days earlier to negotiate with Emperor Honorius, leaving his flock to face what was coming.
 In the Subura district, a wealthy merchant named Quintus gathered his family and most precious possessions, preparing to seek sanctuary in the Basilica of St. Peter.
 And in the Forum Romanum, the heart of the ancient Republic, the first waves of Visigothic warriors arrived, their torchlight reflecting off the marble facades of temples and government buildings that had stood for centuries.

 Historical Context